Bidirectional EV charging explained - V2G, V2H & V2L

 A bidirectional charger is an advanced EV charger capable of two-way charging; this might sound relatively simple, but it’s a complex power conversion process from AC (alternating current) to DC (direct current) instead of regular unidirectional EV chargers that charge using AC.

-Unlike standard EV chargers, bidirectional chargers operate much like an inverter, converting AC to DC during charging and the reverse during discharging.
+Unlike regular EV chargers, bidirectional chargers operate much like an inverter, converting AC to DC during charging and the reverse during discharging.
 However, bidirectional chargers can only work with vehicles compatible with two-way DC charging.
-Unfortunately, there is currently a very small number of EVs that are capable of bidirectional charging, the most well-known being the later model Nissan Leaf.
+Unfortunately, there is currently a very small number of EVs capable of bidirectional charging, the most well-known being the later model Nissan Leaf.
 Due to bidirectional chargers being far more sophisticated, they are also much more expensive than regular EV chargers since they incorporate advanced power conversion electronics to manage the energy flow to and from the vehicle.

 To supply power to a home, bidirectional EV chargers also incorporate equipment to manage the loads and isolate the house from the grid during an outage, known as islanding.
 The basic operating principle of a bidirectional EV charger is very similar to bidirectional inverters, which have been used for backup power in home battery storage systems for over a decade.